Progeilo425/d/Find-Types.md

 ## Regular Expression (RegEx)

 RegEx takes in a [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) and matches based off of that.
-This allows for a lot of power, but can be confusing to get started.
+While confusing to learn, RegEx is a powerful tool to match complex strings.
 A really good website to help test RegEx is [regex101](https://regex101.com/).
 To learn RegEx there are many resources online, one recommended is [Fireship's video](https://www.youtube.com/watch?v=sXQxhojSdZM).

 ## Custom

 Each module can add a custom filter and add powerful find types.
-To access them you have to set the find string to their name.
-Set the find type to custom, and then the find string to their specific name.
+To access them, set the find type to custom, and then the find string to their specific name.
 Different custom find types can have options appended past their name.

 Example: